 The fastest WordPress hosting (as fast as managed, premium WordPress hosting) can be made very cheap.
-Use my guide and Media Temple discount code!
+Use this guide.

 If you read my epic WordPress managed hosting comparison you’ve seen the exciting finding that simply caching your (gs) Grid hosted websites using the free W3 Total Cache plugin; it becomes pretty much as fast as Media Temple’s newer and more expensive Premium WordPress service!

 To make things easy for you, I’ve decided to make a short guide that shows you how to set it up, using Media Temple’s cheap (gs) but very unique (gs) Grid hosting plan.